Silent enrolment means your address will not be shown on future editions of the publicly available roll.

 The Divisional Returning Officer (DRO) will consider whether your claim complies with legislative requirements and will notify you in writing of the decision.
 This information will be treated in strictest confidence at all times.

-If you are granted silent elector status only your name is shown on the publicly available electoral roll.
+Note: If you are granted silent status for a new address, only your name and the name of your division will appear on the electoral rolls.